-CAWF members send their sincerest thanks to the City of Cape Town, in particular CAWF’s Patron Alderman JP Smith and Mayor Dan Plato for their support of the animal welfare sector.
+CAWF members extend their sincerest thanks to the City of Cape Town for the continued support shown over the years.

 CAWF Patron Alderman JP Smith with his dogs at the World Animal Day 2022 in De Waal Park, with Patricia Van Der Ross, Mayco for Community Services and Health.